Murodjon Yuldoshev

 Murodjon Yuldoshev (born 9 August 1995) is an Uzbekistani judoka.
-He won one of the bronze medals in the men's 73 kg event at the 2023 World Judo Championships held in Doha, Qatar.
+He won one of the bronze medals in the men's 73 kg event at the 2023 World Judo Championships.

 In 2022, Yuldoshev won the silver medal in the men's 73 kg event at the Asian Judo Championships held in Nur-Sultan, Kazakhstan.
 He competed in his event at the 2022 World Judo Championships held in Tashkent, Uzbekistan where he was eliminated in his third match by eventual silver medalist Soichi Hashimoto of Japan.
 Two months later, he won one of the bronze medals in his event at the 2022 Judo World Masters held in Jerusalem, Israel.

-Yuldoshev won one of the bronze medals in the men's 73 kg event at the 2023 World Judo Championships held in Doha, Qatar.
+Yuldoshev won a bronze in the men's 73 kg event at the 2023 World Judo Championships held in Doha, Qatar.
 He defeated Arthur Margelidon of Canada in his bronze medal match.